Dental Hygienists: Career, Skills, Options, Outlook, Jobs, Challenges

 • Taking X-rays: Dental hygienists may take X-rays of patients' teeth and jaws to help identify problems such as tooth decay or abnormalities.

-• Assessing patients' oral health: Dental hygienists assess patients' oral health, looking for signs of problems such as tooth decay, gum disease, and oral cancer.
+• Assessing patients' oral health: Dental hygienists evaluate patients' oral health, looking for signs of problems such as tooth decay, gum disease, and oral cancer.
 They record this information and share it with the dentist, who will use it to develop a treatment plan for the patient.

 • Administering nitrous oxide: In some states, dental hygienists are authorized to administer nitrous oxide, also known as "laughing gas," which is used to help patients relax during dental procedures.